| Trip code | ATT-HAAT |

 How to Book Helambu Ama Yangri Trekking

 Booking your Helambu Ama Yangri Trek with Asiana Treks and Tours is straightforward and customer-friendly.
-Start by contacting the company via their official website or email, where you can request detailed itineraries, pricing, and customize your trek according to your schedule.
+Start by contacting the company via their official website or email to request detailed itineraries and pricing, and to customise your trek to your schedule.
 The team provides prompt responses and helpful advice on preparation, gear, and travel logistics.

-Once you finalize your itinerary, you will receive a booking confirmation along with a detailed pre-departure checklist and payment instructions.
+Once you finalise your itinerary, you will receive a booking confirmation, a detailed pre-departure checklist, and payment instructions.
 A deposit is usually required to secure your place, with the balance paid before your arrival in Kathmandu or as per the company’s policy.
 Asiana Treks and Tours also offers assistance with Nepal visa applications, airport transfers, and travel insurance recommendations to ensure a hassle-free experience from start to finish.

 Booking Process Overview: